-The Vision Submission process creates an opportunity for Council to engage through an open and structured process.
+The Vision Submission process creates an opportunity for Council to engage with the community through an open and structured process.

 This is an idea generating process, with the intention to discover and discuss innovative concepts for Canterbury that could produce good urban outcomes.
-This process will also allow Council to provide landholders and planning proposal applicants with an early understanding of the priorities for Canterbury.
+This process will also allow Council to provide the community with an early understanding of the priorities for Canterbury.

-This document provides interested landowners and Planning Proposal applicants with information and guidance on the process and expectations for submissions.
+This document provides community members with information and guidance on the process and expectations for submissions.

-1.3 Landowner and Planning Proposal Applicant Submission Objectives
+1.3 Community Vision Submission Objectives

-The objectives of the Vision Submission process are to:
+The objectives of the Community Vision Submission process are to:

-- Meaningfully engage with interested parties early in the master planning process - Provide large landholders and Planning Proposal applicants with an understanding of Council's and the community's aspirations for Canterbury as set out in Connective City 2036, Council's Local Strategic Planning Statement and the Canterbury Road Review - Provide an opportunity to collaborate, explore and share ideas for Canterbury
+- Meaningfully engage with interested parties early in the master planning process - Provide community members with an opportunity to submit their vision for the centre that aligns with the vision for Canterbury as set out in Connective City 2036, Council's Local Strategic Planning Statement and the Canterbury Road Review - Provide an opportunity to collaborate, explore and share ideas for Canterbury - Document the outcomes in a transparent manner